ThibaultDieudonne/RiotMatchmaking/README.md

 1) Observing game sample

-As we observe a game we proceed as follow for both our parameters:
+As we observe a game we proceed as follow for every parameter:

 - Get b for every player in the game